 I love St. Mary's and I want her to be a beacon of hope to the poor and marginalized in Memphis.

 Ministries: Overseeing the Pop-Top and shoe ministry, Liaison to the Haiti Partnership.

 Education: Memphis State University BBA; Plumbers Local Union 17 Apprentice School; Memphis Theological Seminary MAR.

 I became a deacon to: Help those whom God sends to our cathedral seeking help.
 To help us to live up to our Motto, " A House of Prayer for ALL People since 1858."
 Also to try and join in a mystical way our altar and the streets of Memphis.

 Lesson learned from a fellow cathedral member: That one is never to old to begin serving at our altar.

-Most important transformations in my life: My marriage to my wife, Linda and watching my daughter grow up to become a beautiful soul.
+Most important transformations in my life: My marriage to my wife and watching my daughter grow up to become a beautiful soul.
 My decision to attend seminary.
 My ordination to the Diaconate.
 My Epiphany I had at the Men's Conference.

 Favorite books: Mysterious Island by Jules Verne, Roasting in Hell's Kitchen by Gordon Ramsey and The Letters Mother Teresa.

 Music in my player: The Ramones Greatest Hits